11th March 2020

 When it comes to size, a lot of designers slip into becoming a lazy person thinking it won’t really make a difference.
 Well, it surely does make a difference.
-As a matter of fact, it is one of those elements that differentiate a good logo from a bad one.
+As a matter of fact, it is one of those elements that differentiate good custom logo designs from a bad ones.

-Many entrepreneurs are under the wrong impression that logos, which are big in size are the most effective ones in grabbing customer attention.
+Many entrepreneurs are under the wrong impression that custom logo designs, which are big in size are the most effective ones in grabbing customer attention.
 However, this is not always the case.

 Yes, such logos might catch the viewer’s attention but maybe in a bland manner.
 You have to make sure the logo size is appropriate according to the industry you operate in, needs to be designed based on its utility.

 First of all, know what the ideal size ratios are.
 For every platform you use, there is a standard logo size that gets the perfect fit.
 For instance, if you are to post to Pinterest, the ideal size is 600 x 900.
 Similarly, for Facebook, it is 180 x 180 pixels, and that of Instagram is 110 x 110 pixels.

 Make sure to have a proper file format.
 It is best to go with PNG and JPG for any digital or screen project.
 However, PDFs are often suggested for print.
 You can use it for a brochure, stationery design or a business card.

 Do not make the images too small.
 Before you finalize your design, make sure the pixel dimension of the image matches the size you try to fill.
 For instance, if you are posting on Instagram, try using the full recommended 1080 x 1080 pixels, as if you drop it back to 400 pixels, Instagram will stretch it to fill the remaining space.
 The result would be loss in quality or pixelation.